The New Testament and the Seventh Day Sabbath

 12-The Gentile Christians called it the Sabbath (Acts 13:42).

 13-In the great Jerusalem Council, A.D.
 49, in the attendance of the apostles and thousands of disciples, James calls it the “sabbath day” (Acts 15:21).

 14-It was customary to hold prayer meetings upon that day (Acts 16:13).

 15-It was Paul’s custom to preach and hold public meetings upon that day (Acts 17:2,3).

 16-The Book of Acts alone gives a record of Paul’s holding eighty-four meetings upon that day (Acts 13:14, 44; 16:13; 17:2; 18:4,11).

 17-There was never any argument between the Christians and the Jews about the Sabbath day.
 This is evidence that the believers still kept the same day that the Jews did.

 18-In all their accusations against Paul, the Jews never accused him with disregarding the Sabbath day.
 And this is because he observed God’s fourth commandment (Exodus 20:8-11).

 20-The Sabbath is mentioned in the New Testament fifty-nine times, and always with respect, having the same title as it had in the Old Testament, which is “the Sabbath day.”

 22-There is no mention anywhere in the New Testament about the seventh day Sabbath as being abolished, done away, or changed.
+“There remains, then, a Sabbath-rest for the people of God” (Hebrew 4:9).
 The keeping of Sunday is merely a man made tradition.